 The soccer program offers multiple levels: varsity and junior varsity for girls; varsity, junior varsity, and thirds for boys.
 The varsity teams compete in the EIL, strive to earn a berth in the NEPSAC tournament each year, and practice and compete at the Moriarty Athletic Campus.
 The subvarsity teams practice and compete primarily on the main campus fields.
 Volleyball Girls ATH115 FALL.
 Practices held on weekdays, 3:30-5:30 or 4:15-6:15.
-The girls volleyball program offers a varsity and junior varsity squad.
+The girls' volleyball program offers a varsity and junior varsity squad.
 The varsity team competes in the EIL and strives to earn a berth in the NEPSAC tournament each year.
 Practices and matches are held in the main gymnasium.
 Intramural Basketball Boys ATH117 FALL.
 Meets three days per week: Monday, 3:30-5:00; Tuesday and Thursday, 3:30-4:15.
-This boys team offers the fun opportunity to develop basketball skills and compete against CA peers within the program.
+This boys' team offers the opportunity to develop basketball skills and compete against CA peers within the program.
 The team trains in the main gymnasium.
-Intramural Soccer Boys ATH107 FALL.
-Meets two days per week: Tuesday and Thursday, 3:30-5:00.
-This boys team offers the opportunity to develop soccer skills and to scrimmage CA peers within the program.
-Boys who do not earn a position on a CA interscholastic soccer team are eligible to join the intramural team if space permits.
-The team trains on the main campus fields.
 Intramural Tennis All Genders ATH108 FALL.
-Meets two days per week: Tuesday and Thursday, 3:45-5:15.
+Meets two days per week: Tuesday and Thursday, 4:00-5:30.
 This all-gender team offers the opportunity to develop tennis skills and play matches against CA peers within the program.
 The team trains at the six USTA tennis courts at the Moriarty Athletic Campus.
 Intramural Pickleball All Genders ATH150 FALL.
 Meets three days per week: Tuesday, Wednesday, Thursday, 3:30-4:30.
 This all-gender team offers the opportunity to develop pickleball skills and play matches against CA peers within the program.
 The team trains at the main campus tennis courts.
 Intramural Volleyball All Genders ATH133 FALL.
 Meets two days per week: Tuesday and Thursday, 3:30-5:00.
 This all-gender team offers the opportunity to develop volleyball skills and play matches against CA peers within the program.
 Girls who do not earn a position on a CA interscholastic volleyball team are eligible to join the intramural team if space permits.
 The team trains in the main gymnasium.
 Varsity Alpine Skiing Girls ATH109 Boys ATH110 WINTER.
-Practices held four days per week: Tuesday and Thursday dryland 3:30-5:00; Wednesday and Friday 3:00-6:00 at Wachusett.
+Practices held four days per week: Tuesday and Thursday dryland 3:30-5:00; Wednesday and Friday 2:30-6:30 at Wachusett.
 Activity fee: \$350.
-The girls and boys varsity Alpine ski teams compete in the Central Massachusetts Ski League (CMSL) and the NEPSAC championships at the end of each season.
-The girls and boys teams compete separately but train together during the week.
+The girls' and boys' varsity Alpine ski teams compete in the Central Massachusetts Ski League (CMSL) and the NEPSAC championships at the end of each season.
+The girls' and boys' teams compete separately but train together during the week.
 Practices and races are held at Wachusett Mountain.
 Prior to access to the ski trails, the team trains on campus in a variety of dry-land exercises, Monday through Friday 3:30-5:00.
 Students are encouraged to try out if they have prior racing or significant skiing experience.
 Basketball Girls ATH111 Boys ATH112 WINTER.
 Practices held on weekdays, either 3:30-5:30 or 4:15-6:15.
 The basketball program offers a varsity and junior varsity team for girls and for boys.
 The varsity teams compete in the EIL and strive to earn a berth in the NEPSAC tournament each year.
 The teams practice and compete in the main gymnasium.
 Varsity Squash Girls ATH113 Boys ATH114 WINTER.
 Practices held on weekdays, 3:30-5:00 or 5:00-6:30.
-The squash program offers a girls varsity and a boys varsity team.
+The squash program offers a girls' varsity and a boys' varsity team.
 The teams have the opportunity to compete in the NEPSAC championships at the end of each season.
-The girls team also competes in the EIL.
+The girls' team also competes in the EIL.
 The teams practice and compete on the four glass-backed international squash courts in the SHAC.
 Varsity Wrestling All Genders ATH116 WINTER.
 Practices held on weekdays, 3:30-5:30.